g2f1/crAPI/README.md

 ![to](assets/images/methods_auth.png)

-Wd can also have the params and response format
+The documentation also includes detailed information on parameter formats and response codes.

 ![to](assets/images/param_auth.png)

 ![to](assets/images/response_auth.png)

+We’ll refer to this documentation at different stages during the API's exploitation